 Now let's look at the ligand binding pocket, where adrenaline and related ligands bind.
-Note that the agonist (ligand in the active state) has resname "POG", and the antagonist (ligand in the inactive state) has resname "CAU".
+Note that the agonist (ligand in the active-state structure) has resname "P0G", and the antagonist (ligand in the inactive-state structure) has resname "CAU".

 Question 12: The largest difference in the ligand binding site involves residue 207 (a serine).
 How does the position of residue 207 relative to the ligands change between the inactive- and activestate structures?
 What type of inter-molecular interaction does the agonist form with S207 that the antagonist cannot due to differences in their chemical structures?
+Show the ligands and S207 as sticks and look at which atom types are closest between the two.
 Hint: To see or change the coloration of atoms, select $C \rightarrow Color: \rightarrow by$ element in the GUI.
+In stick representation, carbon should be whatever the base color of the object is, oxygen is red, nitrogen is blue, and hydrogen is white.